imarosi/cesu8/README.md

 Unpaired surrogate fixing (-f) is possible at CESU-8 to UTF-8 conversion only.
 (Running 'cesu8 -f' on a UTF-8 file fixes unpaired surrogates in that text, too, no other text modifications are done.)
+Invalid 4-byte code fixing is possible at UTF-8 to CESU-8 conversion (-i) only.
 ```

 ## License